lirios/player/README.md

 # Liri Player

 Instructions :
 Be sure to have Qt>5.4 and QML-Material installed, and assuming your compilation tool is make, type the folowing commands:
 * $ git clone https://github.com/pierremtb/liri-player --recursive
 * $ cd liri-player
-* $ qmake
+* $ qmake(-qt5 if necessary)
 * $ make

-And launch the executable
+And launch the executable (bash liri-player)

 Special thanks : QmlVlc